-(3) This option vests over four years, in equal monthly installments through April 23, 2024, subject to continued service.
+- (2) This option is fully vested. - (3) This option vests over four years, in equal monthly installments through April 1, 2027, subject to continued service.

-(4) This option vests over four years, in equal monthly installments through July 23, 2024, subject to continued service.

-(5) This option vests over four years, in equal monthly installments through March 4, 2025, subject to continued service.

-- (6) This option vests over four years, with 25% of the shares vested on January 1, 2021 and 2.0833% of the original number of shares vesting thereafter in equal monthly installments through January 1, 2024, subject to continued service. - (7) This option vests over four years, with 25% of the shares vested on February 2, 2022 and 2.0833% of the original number of shares vesting thereafter in equal monthly installments through February 2, 2025, subject to continued service. - (8) This option vests in full on December 1, 2022, subject to continued service.
+- (4) This RSU vests over four years, in equal annual installments through April 1, 2027, subject to continued services. - (5) This option vested over four years, in equal monthly installments through April 23, 2024, subject to continued service. - (6) This option vests over four years, in equal monthly installments through July 23, 2024, subject to continued service. - (7) This option vests over four years, in equal monthly installments through March 4, 2025, subject to continued service. - (8) This option vests over four years, in equal monthly installments through February 24, 2026, subject to continued service. - (9) This option vests over two years, in equal monthly installments through May 1, 2025, subject to continued service. - (10) This option vests over four years, with 25% of the shares vested on March 21, 2023 and 2.0833% of the original number of shares vesting thereafter in equal monthly installments through March 21, 2026, subject to continued service. - (11) This option vests over four years, in equal monthly installments through July 23, 2027, subject to continued service. - (12) This option vests over four years, with 25% of the shares vested on April 3, 2024 and 2.0833% of the original number of shares vesting thereafter in equal monthly installments through April 3, 2027, subject to continued service.

-Employment Agreements
+Employment and Other Agreements

 We have entered into written employment agreements with each of our executive officers.
 These agreements set forth the terms of the executive officer's compensation, including base salary, annual discretionary bonus eligibility and severance benefits, among other matters.
-The employment agreements with Mr. Bolte, Mr. Bjarke and Mr. Jungles are summarized below.
+The employment agreements with Dr. Treco, Mr. Subramanian, and Dr. Winton, our currently-serving named executive officers, are summarized below.
+The transition and separation agreement and consulting agreement entered into with Mr. Bolte in connection with his resignation as our president and chief executive officer are also summarized below.